zstenger93/scop/README.md

 ## UV Normalizing

-In case you don't have them, you need to calculate it yourself, or better say, you can try lmao
+In case you don't have them, you need to calculate the uv normals yourself, or better say, you can try lmao

 ## Normals